m3dwards/parity-website/content/posts/2018-02-20_wir-bank-switzerland-an-inspiration-for-parity/index.md

 +++

-## WIR Bank Switzerland - An inspiration for Credex
+## WIR Bank Switzerland - An inspiration for Parity

 WIR Bank has been addressing local SMEs lack of liquidity since when it was established in 1934 .The solution proposed consists of interest-free credit usable inside a business network.
 It provides local SMEs of the missing liquidity to incur expenditures and keep working despite financial constraints. ore than a small business loan, it is a way to fund a business through a facility like an business overdraft that doesn’t charge overdraft fees.
 This complementary funding source for businesses can be recovered by selling goods and services to other participants.